belovedpearl/Currency_Converter/README.md

    * Automatically identifies and register new users.
    * Provide users clear instructions on how to navigate the program.
    * To educate its users on currencies and countries around the world.
+   * Provide performance data of currencies over a period of time.

 ---